outputboy/medical-form/README.md

 - Multi step form is developed with Bootstrap & jQuery
 - Validation using jQuery validate
 - Datepicker using Bootstrap Datepicker

+### Input length limit is currently set to 30, textarea length limit is 500